aws-samples/tailoring-foundation-models-for-business-needs-guide-to-rag-fine-tuning-hybrid-approaches/README.md

-# RAG - Fine-Tuning Comparison Project
+# Tailoring foundation models for your business needs: A comprehensive guide to RAG, fine-tuning, and hybrid approaches

-This project provides a framework to evaluate and compare different LLM implementation strategies using the **Llama 3.1 8B Instruct** model.
-It helps to determine the most effective approach for specific use cases by analyzing performance across **RAG**, **Fine-tuning**, and **Hybrid** (RAG on top of fine-tuning) methods.
+This code sample provides a framework to evaluate and compare different FM customization strategies.
+It helps to determine the most effective approach for specific use cases by analyzing performance, cost and latency across **RAG**, **Fine-tuning**, and **Hybrid** (RAG on top of fine-tuning) methods.
+We have provided a synthetic data to experiment with, you shall replace it with your own data related to your use case, then you can run the evaluation by following the below instructions.

 ---